apollopower/apollopower.github.io/index.markdown

 My current passion project is [Tiranor](https://app.tiranor.com/), an urban safety tool that ingests and combines various data sources to understand criminal activity and extract patterns.

-Finally, I have worked on small games from time to time, which you can find here.
+On the fun side of life, I'm an amateur Ironman-distance triathlete.
+Finally, I have worked on small games from time to time, which you can find on this site.

 ## Recent Posts
 {% for post in site.posts limit:3 %}